A San Francisco Christmas – The 25 Best Things To Do (2026)

 The Filoli estate is on 654 acres with a mansion that was originally a private home.
 Since 1975, the residence and the gardens have been open to the public as part of the National Trust for Historic Preservation.
 Filoli has a 54,000 square-foot Georgian revival-style mansion, 16 acres of English gardens, a 6.8-acre Orchard, and acres and acres of Natural Lands.

 San Francisco, the precious city by the Bay with its Victorian homes, exciting skyline, and great winter weather is a perfect place to spend the holidays.
-There are a myriad of hotel choices, of course, but here are my top picks for unique boutique hotels in the city.
+There are a myriad of hotel choices, of course, but here are my top picks for the safest boutique hotels in the city.

 The Hotel Triton